w3c/cogai/demos/reasoning/README.md

 Future demos will address situations where greater flexibility is needed that exceeds what's possible with the current plan.
 This will involve the means to apply metacognition and past experience to reason about new situations.

-## Informal Reasoning

-For an introduction to informal reasoning see [Philip Johnson-Laird](https://www.pnas.org/content/108/50/19862)'s paper on [Mental models and human reasoning](https://www.pnas.org/content/107/43/18243).
-He states that we don't rely on the laws of logic or probability - we reason by thinking about what's possible, we reason by seeing what is common to the possibilities.

 ## Concurrent Tasks

 The `@task` property is used to name a task.
 If a rule condition names a task and the chunk buffer does not, the task from the condition must match one of the active tasks for that module.